First Girl I Loved: Plot

-The following day, Sasha refuses to speak to Anne and attempts dating Clifton, but he is accepted Anne dating her and mistakes Sasha's offer to be for him to be a beard.
+The following day, Sasha refuses to speak to Anne and attempts dating Clifton, but he has accepted Anne dating her and mistakes Sasha's offer to be for him to be a beard.
 Anne tries unsuccessfully to resume her relationship with Sasha, even admitting her crush in public, but Sasha remains distant.

 Growing hurt, Anne secretly includes a picture in the school yearbook of her and Sasha kissing.
 The swapped photo is printed in every yearbook, and the families of Clifton, Anne, and Sasha are called by the school to convene.
 There, Sasha asserts that the encounter in the photograph was non-consensual and depicted Anne taking advantage of her while she was drunk.
 Clifton, grappling with his own breach of Anne's consent, takes the blame for placing the photo in the yearbook and expresses how much of the student body knew the two were dating.
 Sasha ultimately concedes that she "doesn't know" if she hadn't or had consented.
 Anne and her mother then leave the meeting.

 Later that day, Anne visits Jasmine, the owner of the bar and retail store where she and Sasha hung out, now to test herself for HIV.
 The two share a period of reflection over her history, in which Anne comments on another coercive sexual experience.
 Anne discuss her heartache over Sasha and accepts that she is gay.
 As she leaves, she sees her stolen bike in the shop window and reenters the store.